Best backup camera for your vehicle in 2024

 Needs 12V (cigarette lighter) socket

-Don't want cables cluttering up your dashboard?
-This backup camera offer 2.4GHz digital wireless transmission; it works through the vehicle although it doesn’t really have the range to go at the back of a trailer too.
+Short on cash?
+This backup camera is surprisingly cheap.
+We also like that it offers 2.4GHz digital wireless transmission, which works through the vehicle although it doesn’t really have the range to go at the back of a trailer too.

 The slightly chunky IP67 camera works in most weather conditions but you should look elsewhere if you expect to face extremes regularly rather than face the risk of the camera fracturing over time.
 You might also find that, although wireless is convenient to fit, there is a lag between engaging the reverse and the monitor detecting & displaying the video signal.